ntoll/p4p2p/README.rst

 P4P2P - Platform for Peer-to-Peer
 =================================

-A small and simple framework for peer to peer applications.
+A small and simple framework for making peer to peer applications.

 There are two broad aspects to this framework: